-The nonprompt background arises when leptons that are not prompt pass the tight selection criteria defined in Section 5.3 As discussed in Section 5.3 a prompt lepton is a lepton that is produced directly from the hard scatter event (e.g. in the decay of W boson in a ttW event); a nonprompt lepton is a lepton that is produced through the decay of a particle that is not part of the hard scatter event (e.g. in the decay of a hadron associated with a jet arising from the hadronization of a b quark).
-The procedure of estimating the nonprompt contribution is developed and performed by the ttH multilepton team, and the measured probabilities are shared between the ttH analysis [39] and the analysis described in this thesis [43], which also share a synchronized object selection.
+The nonprompt background arises when leptons that are not prompt pass the tight selection criteria defined in Section [5.3].
+As discussed in Section [5.3] a prompt lepton is a lepton that is produced promptly at the PV (e.g. from the decay of W boson in a ttW event); a nonprompt lepton is a lepton that is produced at a later point that is removed from the PV (e.g. in the decay of a hadron associated with a jet arising from the hadronization of a b quark).
+The procedure of estimating the nonprompt contribution is developed by the ttH multilepton team, and the measured probabilities are shared between the ttH analysis [41] and the analysis described in this thesis [47], which also share a synchronized object selection.
 The nonprompt estimation involves two main steps: the measurement of the probability for nonprompt leptons to pass the tight selection, and the application of these probabilities to a set of events in a sideband of the signal region in order to estimate the contribution in the signal region.

 To measure the probability for a nonprompt lepton to pass the tight selection, we first identify a set of events that is dominated by nonprompt leptons.
-Referred to as the measurement region (MR), the data for this sample is collected with a set of single lepton nonisolated triggers (listed in $\boxed{43}$).
+Referred to as the measurement region (MR), the data for this sample is collected with a set of single lepton nonisolated triggers (listed in $\boxed{47}$).
 The selected events are required to contain exactly one lepton that passes the fakeable selection criteria defined in Section $\boxed{5.3}$ and at least one jet.
 The leptons in this collection are then subdivided based on whether the fakeable lepton passes or fails the tight selection criteria.
 If this sample were composed entirely of nonprompt leptons, the probability f for a nonprompt lepton to pass the tight selection would be simply where $N{\rm pass}$ and $N{\rm fail}$ are the number of events where the fakeable lepton passes or fails the tight selection, respectively.
 However, the MR also contains a small contribution from processes that produce genuine prompt leptons (e.g. W+jets).
-In order to account for this contamination, the sample is binned according to a variable (referred to as m_T^{fix} and defined in [43]) that is designed to discriminate between the processes of interest (the multijet contribution) and the background processes (e.g. W+jets); a fit is performed in different p_T and η regions in order to extract the N{pass} and N{fail} for each region.
+In order to account for this contamination, the sample is binned according to a variable (referred to as m_T^{fix} and defined in [47]) that is designed to discriminate between the processes of interest (the multijet contribution) and the background processes (e.g. W+jets); a fit is performed in different p_T and η regions in order to extract the N{pass} and N{fail} for each region.
 We can then use Eq.
 [8.1] to obtain the probability f for a nonprompt lepton to pass the tight selection.